When we started the Coalition for Reform in Political Advertising in May 2018 there was no plan for political ad reform.

 Due to the lack of political will, UK regulators have been reluctant to push for and / or unable to initiate reforms.

-In addition to waves being made in Westminster, the British Marketing industry is beginning to find their voice on the topic.
+In addition to waves being made in Westminster, the British marketing industry has also found its voice on the topic.

-Now is the time for a movement of individuals and companies to demand change.
+Now is the time to build on our movement of citizens, the ad industry, businesses and not for profits to continue to demand change.

 1/ Legislate so that all paid-for political adverts can be viewed by the public

-Facebook have already made changes of their accord, which should be commended, however we need industry-wide standards rather than just platform-specific solutions.
+Facebook and Google have already made changes of their accord, which should be commended, however we need industry-wide standards rather than just platform-specific solutions.

 2/ Create a body to regulate political advertising